International Artificial Intelligence Clearinghouse

 We aim to create an AI Clearinghouse with AI experts to function as a platform facilitating cooperation, dialogue and exchange of insights and best practices between on the one side AI researchers, practitioners and on the other regulatory authorities and policy makers.

-One of its key mission is to achieve a more coherent protection of individuals in an era of big data and artificial intelligence by validating solutions and providing ethical and quality assurance of algorithms.
+One of the key missions of the International AI Clearinghouse is to achieve a more comprehensive protection of individuals in an era of big data and artificial intelligence.
+This will be accomplished by both validating prospective solutions and providing ethical and quality assurance of algorithms.
 The clearinghouse functions are twofold:

-Validation mechanism: protect individuals in digital markets using AI services across legal regimes by validating the algorithms used based on their trustworthiness, ethical principles and transparency.
-The guiding principle will bethat individuals have the right to control the use of their personal data however collected.
-IRCAI will launch the initiative as a non-biased and neutral voluntary network of experts and regulators involved in the enforcement of legal regimes in digital markets, with a focus on trustworthiness, ethics, transparency, data protection, consumer and competition law.
+• Validation mechanism: protect individuals in digital markets using AI services across legal regimes by validating the algorithms used based on their trustworthiness, ethical principles and transparency.
+The guiding principle will be that individuals have the right to control the use of their personal data, however it may be collected.
+IRCAI will launch the initiative as a non-biased and voluntary network of experts and regulators involved in the enforcement of legal regimes in digital markets, with a focus on trustworthiness, ethics, transparency, data protection, consumer and competition law.

-Within the framework of the regional initiative for Europe on the information and communication technology-centric innovation ecosystems, the International Telecommunications Union (ITU) and UNESCO AI Institute are working collaboratively to produce a Digital Innovation Profile of Georgia.
-The project is being supported by the Ministry of Economy and Sustainable Development of Georgia and Georgia’s Innovation and Technology Agency (GITA).
-The profile willassess and summarizes the opportunities and challenges facing the country’s ICTecosystem including AI
+Within the framework of the regional initiative for Europe focusing on information and communication technology-centric innovation ecosystems, the International Telecommunication Union (ITU) and UNESCO AI Institute are collaboratively working to develop a Digital Innovation Profile for Georgia.
+This project receives support from Georgia’s Ministry of Economy and Sustainable Development and Georgia’s Innovation and Technology Agency (GITA).
+The profile will assess and summarize the opportunities and challenges within the country’s ICT ecosystem, including artificial intelligence (AI).

 CONTACT